awwx/meteor-browser-store/README.md

     Meteor.BrowserStore.set('foo', 'hello');

 the change will be reactively visible in the first tab.

-Items are stored in the browser's local storage with a key prefix of "Meteor.BrowserStore.".
-Setting an item to a `null` or `undefined` value removes the item from the store.
-Items with the key prefix are loaded when the Meteor application starts up in the browser.

 Browser storage does not use the Internet or communicate with the Meteor server, and so changes are communicated reactively between tabs